 Our mission at the Chautauqua County Humane Society is to improve and save lives through compassionate care, advocacy for animals, and commitment to the community.

 On January 9, 1905, the Chautauqua County branch of the American Society for the Prevention of Cruelty to Animals (ASPCA) was incorporated with the mandate to serve the community in the prevention of cruelty to animals.
-CCHS will celebrate it's 114th anniversary on January 9th, 2019.
+CCHS celebrated it's 115th anniversary on January 9th, 2020.

 Vision: A community that treats all fellow beings with kindness, compassion, and respect.

 - We seek and reward creativity and ingenuity.
-We embrace the innovations and ideas that can change the lives of animals that once had so little.
-We will use technology to further our goals when necessary and we must not be afraid to take informed, responsible risks.
+We embrace the innovations and ideas that can change the lives of animals who once had so little.
+We must not be afraid to take informed, responsible risks.
 We can do more with less; we will not take shortcuts on quality.

 - We believe humor is essential to success.
 We celebrate achievement and we recognize that tears of happiness and sadness will appear in the work we do.

-- We take responsibility for our own success and failures at work.
+- We take responsibility for our own successes and failures at work.
 Titles and roles do not matter when it comes to getting the job done.

 Commitment: The decision to end an animal's life is an extremely serious one and is always treated as such.
 On April 15, 2003, the Chautauqua County Humane Society Board of Directors voted in the policy that no healthy and friendly animal would be euthanized due to overcrowding.
-What CCHS is creating is an animal welfare organization that has "no need to kill."
-The cornerstone of this policy is to work aggressively towards solving the problem of unwanted companion animal overpopulation by conducting extensive spay/neuter programs rather than destroy animals which are abandoned or surrendered simply because there are not enough homes.
+What Chautauqua County Humane Society is creating is an animal welfare organization that has "no need to kill."
+The cornerstone of this policy is to work aggressively on programming that prevents companion animal overpopulation and finds humane and responsible solutions for animals in crisis.

 How is the Chautauqua County Humane Society funded?